swift-student/swift-student.github.io/_posts/2020-4-14-urlsession-and-result.md

 ---

 Recently, I was reading a [Paul Hudson article on the Swift Result type](https://www.hackingwithswift.com/articles/161/how-to-use-result-in-swift), which was introduced in Swift 5.0.
-In this article, he mentioned that Apple's frameworks hadn't yet adopted Result into their own frameworks.
+In this article, he mentioned that Apple hadn't yet adopted Result into their own frameworks.
 This lead me to think, why not write an extension on URLSession to make a data task return `Result<Data, Error>` instead of `Data?, URLResponse?, Error?`.
-So that's what I set about to do this weekend.
+So that's what I set about to do this past weekend.

 ## Error Handling